LunarWolf-Browser-Projects/deleted-LunarWolf/README.md

 # another update
 I have come to realize there were additional issues in my previous project, which had been forked by others.
 To all licensors of Wexond and Google, I sincerely apologize.
 I hope you can find it in your hearts to forgive me.
 Moving forward, I will double-check all licensing requirements to ensure compliance.
 Once again, I am deeply sorry.

-My intent was never to steal anything or upset anyone—I simply wanted to help and create something meaningful.
+My intent was never to steal anything or upset anyone.
+I simply wanted to help and create something meaningful.
 To address the problems I’ve caused, I reviewed active forks of the project and forked their versions.
 I replaced the problematic files with their original ones and removed other problematic elements.

 Additionally, I recalled that my last project, before officially transitioning to this repository and renaming it to LunarWolf, was a fork within the main repository rather than being a standalone repository (though it was also a forked repo).

 i really do want to put this behind me as of moving forward and take this as an oppertunity to never make these kind of decisions again, once again, i am deeply regretful and sorry for everything

-i am forking the other users fork of my old fork, and fixing there issues in it

 to others who may be reading this, the reasioning for all the unorginizing in this README is because i am still learning in terms of this whole situation, and for every problem that was there (hopefully i have fully done what i can at this point) to fix anything and to show how truly regretful and sorry i am for this whole delima, and i really want to move forward, but all of this is effecting me mentally, so i am doing what i can to fix everything that i think of that could go wrong